-The Book of 3 John does not directly name its author.
+Author: The Book of 3 John does not directly name its author.
 The tradition from the earliest days of the church has been that the apostle John is the author.
-There have been occasional doubts raised by those who thought it possible that this was written by another disciple of the Lord named John, but all the evidence points to the author being John.
+There have been occasional doubts raised by those who thought it possible that this was written by another disciple of the Lord named John, but all the evidence points to the author as John the beloved disciple who also wrote the Gospel of John.

 Date of Writing: